 This is what a Client Appreciation Dinner is all about.

-As an Insurance Agent, an appreciation dinner is one way to generate low cost quality referred leads.
+As an Insurance Agent, this is one way to generate low cost quality referred leads.
 If you can get 30 of your insurance clients and spouses together and it costs you about $800, and if they each gave you 5 quality referred leads, this would be a total of 150 signed referred lead.

 So each referred lead card would average out at a cost of $5.35 each.
 If you use good record keeping practices you should be able to determine the value of each referred lead card.
 In my case, I knew that each referred lead card should generate me about $170 commission.
 Would that not be a good deal..
 Of course it would.
 Simple business economics here.